ooga/grunt-alloy-theme-switcher/README.md

 Themes can inherit from one another, read [Themes inheritance](#themes-inheritance) part for more details.
 #### settings
 You can currently put any top level tiapp.xml node in the settings object, so *publisher*, *copyright*, *icon* etc
+#### properties
+An array of properties can be set, and for each item you must provide a name and optionnally the value and type (cf http://docs.appcelerator.com/titanium/3.0/#!/guide/tiapp.xml_and_timodule.xml_Reference-section-29004921_tiapp.xmlandtimodule.xmlReference-app_properties)
 #### android (optional)
 This part is used to generate the android's manifest.
 You *MUST* have a manifest inside you app's for this feature to work.
 If no manifest is found, it will raise an error.
 Both versionCode and MAPS_V2_API_KEY are optionnals.